 Who We Are and How We Can Help

 We are a group of well-educated mediators and negotiators with financial, legal, and psychological backgrounds who can analyze your land or water conflict, and provide win-win solution sets through analysis, consultation, mediation, or negotiation.
 Water is the basis for survival, so conflicts can quickly become emotional.
 We recognize that conflicts about water rights can have deep historical roots and require a thorough analysis of sustainable solutions, drawing on the knowledge of experts and parties alike.
 By employing careful scientific, mathematical, and legal knowledge, recognizing the important values and interests of all stakeholders, utilizing practical techniques informed by game theory, psychology, and relying on solid strategic and tactical techniques, we can help any and all parties achieve their goals.
 This approach to conflict avoids costly and protracted litigation, creates sustainable solutions, and develops long-lasting relationships that can pave the way for increased co-operation and better policy on water management and rights.
-You can visit us at our offices in Boulder, CO, Campbell, CA, Irvine, CA and Beverly Hills, CA. We can also be reached by Telephone, Zoom or Facetime.
+You can visit us at our offices in Campbell, CA, Irvine, CA and San Diego, CA. We can also be reached by Telephone, Zoom or Facetime.
 Mediation can be arranged either in person or remotely.
 We are available 7 days a week and at urgent notice.
 Please contact us to see how we can help.